NVSL/QuadClass-Resources/labs/Assembling-A-PCB/Quadcopter-Assembly.md

 5. Don't pick up the board.
 You more likely to bump a part if you pick up the board.
 6. Arrange your pile of parts at your board so you don't have to reach over the board, otherwise, you're more likely to bump parts.
 7. Don't mess up.
 If something goes significantly wrong, you have to start again.
 8. Do one type of part at a time (e.g., 1uF caps).
-For the BBB, you should have exactly the right number of them, so when they are gone, you're done.
+You should have exactly the right number of them, so when they are gone, you're done.
 9. Typing `show C1 C2 C3` in Eagle will highlight where `C1`, `C2`, and `C3` are on the board.
 You can also say `show C*` to see where all the caps are.
-For the BBB refer to the assembly drawings below.
 10. Place the parts very gently onto the board.
 It should almost be like you are dropping them.
 Do not press them down.
 It'll displace the solder paste.
 11. If you think you've messed things up, get the TA or prof.  They may be able to save you...or not.